MikeHopley/ftl-ships-guide/rock-b.md

 It’s tempting to upgrade weapons early, so you can use them together; but this doesn’t improve your offence enough.
 That scrap is better saved for buying a weapon, a system, or shields-4.
 Mind control or hacking makes the Fire Bomb much better.
 Also consider a teleporter for Rock fire-boarding shenanigans.

-Doors are much too expensive to buy.
+Doors are generally too expensive to buy.
 Note you don’t get airlocks, although hull breaches can be used.
 You *can* fire-bomb your own ship to help with boarding defence, but this is rarely useful.
 Mind control helps, especially against the Flagship.
 Phase 3 boarders can be rough without doors/venting, so you have extra incentive to kill the crew in phase 1; you can do this by fire-bombing shields, together with mind control or hacking.

 Rock crew are good at putting out fires (67% bonus), but it’s important to stay on top of them.
 Fires can rage out of control in 4-tile rooms, so try to put them out quickly.
 In bad situations, turning off O2 can help fires burn themselves out faster.